flybywiresim/docs/docs/simbridge/coroute.md

 - Rename the simBrief XML Datafile to any name with maximal 9 characters.
 E.g. the airport's IATA codes `STRCPH1.xml`

 #### Entering a Company Route Name
-- Start a flight at the appropriate departure airport and follow the standard setup procedure
+- Start a flight at the appropriate departure airport and follow the standard setup procedure.
-- When setting up the flight management system in the MCDU you can directly head to the INIT A page
+- When setting up the flight management system in the MCDU you can directly head to the INIT A page.
-- Enter the name of your company route into the `CO RTE` field
+- Enter the name of your company route into the `CO RTE` field.

     ![MCDU INIT A Loading CoRoute](assets/mcdu-init-a-load.png){loading=lazy}